Eco-friendly Production Activities

 Information collection through IMDS in INOAC - reporting process and chemical management system

-- IMDS (International Material Data System): A database for transmitting and obtaining information on materials and chemicals over the internet for the automotive industry, which was developed to comply with the EU ELV Directive as a start
+- IMDS (International Material Data System): A database for transmitting and obtaining information on materials and chemicals over the internet for the automotive industry, which was originally developed to comply with the EU ELV Directive.

 Communication about chemical substance management

-The global quality assurance headquarters that is a company-wide organization and leader regarding environmental management gathers the chemical management section in each department and meets once every two months.
-At the meetings, they review the green procurement criteria, check the management system, establish or change operation rules, and exchange opinions concerning the latest trends in chemical regulations such as the REACH regulation and RoHS Directive, as well as periodically implementing auditing the management system in each department to maintain and improve an appropriate and reliable management system.
+The Global Quality Assurance Division is a company-wide organization for environmental stewardship, which organizes and leads meetings for the chemical substance management sections of each department once every two months.
+They review the green procurement criteria, check the management system and establish or change its operating rules, and exchange opinions concerning the latest trends in chemical regulations, such as the REACH regulation and RoHS Directive.
+They also periodically audit the management system in each department to maintain and improve management systems that are appropriate and reliable.